Personal computer

 At any rate, once various companies cloned the IBM PC, in practical terms "PC" referred only to those clones, making the distinction moot.
 Since then, personal computers have steadily grown more powerful.

-A notable exception is the cute Raspberry Pi series, which is neither an IBM PC clone, nor high spec.
+A notable exception is the Raspberry Pi series.
+These cute little machines aren't IBM PC clones, high spec, or upgradeable.